brabect1/sta_basics_course/doc/sta_basics_course.rst

 - *Set up PT session using* ``circ03.v`` *and* ``sample_lib1.db``.
 - *Define clock and a clock period constraint.*
 - *Report results of setup and hold timing checks.
-Compare with results computed in* `Exercise 3: Simple FF-to-FF Parh with Clock Tree`_.
+Compare with results computed in* `Exercise 3: Simple FF-to-FF Path with Clock Tree`_.

 The analysis procedure is as in the preceding examples.
 However, we do extend ``report_timing`` options to get a complete clock path listing.